The Great Three in One: Father, Son, and Holy Spirit

 May we recognize each part of the godhead—Father, Son, and Holy Spirit—to inform our connection with God.
 Consider how understanding God as Trinity can affect our faith.

-Next week I’ll explain how God’s trinitarian nature can inform our prayers.
+In my next post I’ll cover how God’s trinitarian nature can inform our prayers.

 Read more in Peter’s new book, Living Water: 40 Reflections on Jesus’s Life and Love from the Gospel of John, available everywhere in e-book, paperback, and hardcover.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.